TomographicImaging/CIL/docs/source/optimisation.rst

 Samplers
 --------
-Here, we define samplers that select from a list of indices {0, 1, …, S-1} either randomly or by some deterministic pattern.
+Here, we define samplers that select from a list of indices {0, 1, …, N-1} either randomly or by some deterministic pattern.
 The `cil.optimisation.utilities.sampler` class defines a function next() which gives the next sample.
 It also has utility to `get_samples` to access which samples have or will be drawn.

-For ease of use it is  recommended to use the static methods in `cil.optimisation.utilities.sampler` to configure your sampler object rather than initialising the classes directly.
+For ease of use it is  recommended to use the static methods in `cil.optimisation.utilities.sampler` to configure your sampler object rather than initialising the classes directly:

+.. automethod:: cil.optimisation.utilities.Sampler.from_function

+.. automethod:: cil.optimisation.utilities.Sampler.sequential

+.. automethod:: cil.optimisation.utilities.Sampler.staggered

+.. automethod:: cil.optimisation.utilities.Sampler.herman_meyer

+.. automethod:: cil.optimisation.utilities.Sampler.random_with_replacement

+.. automethod:: cil.optimisation.utilities.Sampler.random_without_replacement

+They will all instantiate a Sampler defined in the following class:

 .. autoclass:: cil.optimisation.utilities.Sampler
    :members: